CenterForSpatialResearch/mapping_architecture_urbanism_humanities/09_WebMapping2.md

 On its own, a vector tile does not contain any information about how it should be displayed.
 This is different than a raster tile, which is an image.
 Just like HTML needs CSS to tell the browser how to make the elements appear, vector tiles need style information to accompany them.

 We're going to create our own Mapbox style.
 Click on the `Styles` tab in the top right of the page.
-Choose the option to `Pick a template or upload a style`, and create a map based on the `Dark` template.
+Under `Choose a template`, select `Monochrome`.
+Under `Choose a variation`, select `Dark`.

 ___
 ![Mapbox style chooser]
 ___

+Click `Customize Monochrome`.
 The first thing we'll want to do is manually pan the map so that it centers on New York City.
-Once we've done that, click on `Map position` in the hovering toolbar on the right side.
+Once we've done that, click on `Settings` in the top toolbar.
 Lock the default position to the current view, so we don't need to scroll every time.

 ___
 ![Position lock]
 ___

-On the left side of the screen is list of all the layers currently used by this map style.
+On the left side of the screen in the `Layers` tab is a list of all the layers currently used by this map style.
 These are, first, tilesets.
 But they are also embedded style information.
 We'll see how this works by creating our own layer.

-In the upper left corner, there is a button `Add layer`.
+In the upper left corner of the panel, there is a `+` button that says `Add new layer` on hover.
 When you click it, you'll see a list of tilesets. `Mapbox streets v7` and `Mapbox terrain v2` are active, because these are used by the `Dark` template.
 If you click one, it will expand to show multiple types of data, including polygons, lines, and points, any of which can be incorporated into layers on a map.
 However, we're going to scroll down and look at the unused sources, where you should see the `rat_sightings` (with a random extension) tileset created earlier.
 If you click it, you'll see just one kind of data, which is points, and if you click _that_, it will add the data to the map.

 ___
 ![Choosing rat_sightings]
 ___

 At the top of this pane, there is the title of the layer.
 Rename name this to remove the random extension, so it's just `rat-sightings`—this will make things easier later on.

 On the left side of this panel, there are four tabs that allow you to make adjustments the layer.
 If you click on the `Type` tab, you'll see options to display the data as several different types.
 It should have defaulted to `circle`.
 You'll see this displayed on the map, but with random styling.
 In the upper right corner, next to the layer tab, you'll see that the `Select data` tab is currently selected—choose `Style` instead.
 Here we can adjust the look of the circle marker.
 Go ahead and experiment with the different options.